 Examinees are to report to the test center 30 minutes prior to their testing appointment.
-The Prometric Testing Center at Georgia State University is located in the Counseling & Testing Center at 75 Piedmont Ave, N.E., Suite 200A, Atlanta, GA 30303.
-A campus map can assist you in finding the Counseling & Testing Center in the Citizen’s Trust Building.
+The Prometric Testing Center at Georgia State University is located in the Counseling and Testing Center (CTC) at 75 Piedmont Ave, N.E., Suite 200A, Atlanta, GA 30303.
+A campus map can assist you in finding the CTC in the Citizen’s Trust Building.

 Examinees are strongly encouraged to consult the GRE website for policies and procedures related to attendance, cancellation, rescheduling and required identification.
 A valid government issued ID with a picture, such as a driver’s license or passport, is necessary to test.
 No electronic devices, food or drinks are allowed in the test room.
 The testing center staff will provide scratch paper and pencils.